Many or all companies we feature compensate us. Compensation and editorial

 You can control this.
 By choosing a repayment plan, you set the pace for debt clearance.
 And if you pay off your loan early, you can do so without penalty, reducing your overall interest cost.

-Are there repayment assistance programs?
+Does Nelnet offer repayment assistance programs?

 Nelnet provides several repayment assistance programs, something you won’t find with many private refinance lenders.
 These programs can reduce or halt your payments if you face financial hardship.
 This affects the loan’s overall cost but not your credit score.

-Let’s explore these options:
+Let’s explore these options.

 • Deferment: Stop making payments or reduce your monthly payment for a period.
 It’s perfect if you’re experiencing economic hardship.